stefanodipierro/the_auto_blog/README.md

 error handlings and messages for forms.
-(FIXED) bug on 1 article that generates more articles (FIXED) move task create_save_articles in background(FIXED) add prompts to fill in meta tags and alt img
+(FIXED) bug on 1 article that generates more articles (FIXED) move task create_save_articles in background(FIXED) add prompts to fill in meta tags and alt img(Fixed) images converted in webp instead of png(fixed)

 Contributing